ArchipelagoMW/Archipelago/docs/api.md

 Any AP installation can provide settings for a world, for example a ROM file, accessible through `Utils.get_options()['<world>_options']['<option>']`.

-User can set those in their `host.yaml` file.
+Users can set those in their `host.yaml` file.

 ### Locations